Thai salad with glutenfree rice noodles, red cabbage, carrots and peas

 The vegetables

-Thai salad with brown rice noodles, red cabbage, carrots and peas
+Thai salad with rice noodles, red cabbage, carrots and peas

 This recipe may contain